JGN1/ewd-api-labs-2023/README.md

 ---------------------------------------------------------------------
 ## Validation
 ---------------------------------------------------------------------
 I added validation using JOI for both the reviews and actor reviews.
-The actors endpoint did not need as I am only performing GET operations.\
+The actors endpoint did not need this as I am only performing GET operations.\
 <br/>
-For this I created two validator schemas - actors/validators/index.js and reviews/validators/index.js
+For this I created two validator schemas - `actors/validators/index.js` and `reviews/validators/index.js`

 ![][image7]

 After I had created the validation schema, I added validation to all POST and PUT routes.
 This can be seen in the screenshot below which shows routes for both actors and reviews.

 ![][image8]

-[Briefly describe and extra data validation you added to the API, and where it is implemented in the App.]

 <br/>
 <br/>